-The long-term series on occupational wage differentials show rising education wage gaps across the nineteenth and early twentieth centuries, suggesting increased demand for more-educated workers with the emergence of large-scale enterprises but modest supply growth due to a lack of access to high school.
-White-collar workers were a noncompeting group through the early twentieth century.
-Rising educational wage differentials characterized the period from the 1820s to 1914, not unlike that in more recent history.
+The long-term series on occupational wage differentials show rising (high school) education wage gaps across the nineteenth and early twentieth centuries suggesting increased demand for more-educated workers with the emergence of large-scale enterprises but modest supply growth due to a lack of access to high school for most youth.
+White-collar workers were a non-competing group through the early twentieth century (Goldin and Katz 2008).
+Rising educational wage differentials characterized the period from 1820s to 1914, not unlike that in more recent history.

-The high school movement, starting around 1910, then produced a large decline in the high school wage premium from 1914 to 1960.
-The college wage premium also narrowed from 1914 to 1950.
-But then, in a real roller coaster ride, the college wage premium rebounded in the 1950s and 1960s, narrowed in the 1970s, and then soared post-1980.
-The college wage premium today exceeds its high level of 1914.
+Then the high school movement, starting around 1910, produced a large decline in the high school wage premium and earnings gap between clerical and production workers from 1914 to 1960.
+The college wage premium also narrowed substantially through two World Wars rom 1914 to 1950.
+But then, in a real roller coaster ride, the college wage premium rebounded in the 1950s and 1960s before narrowing in the 1970s, and then greatly increasing post-1980.
+The college wage premium today exceeds it high level of 1914 as do some measures of U.S. top-end economic inequality (Piketty, Saez, and Zucman 2018).